canonical/vanilla-framework/templates/docs/patterns/matrix.md

 The matrix component can be useful to display a selection of items in a format that is less linear than a normal list, using an image to describe each item.

 Items will display in one column on small screens.
-At resolutions above `$breakpoint-medium`, items will display three per row.
+At resolutions above `$breakpoint-small`, items will display three per row.

 <div class="p-notification--information">
   <p class="p-notification__content">